rubocode/frontier.nvim/doc/design/strategy.md

 Now it is nigh impossible for one individual to properly understand the full language.
 Oh wait, they aren't even done revising the language.
-Instead of the language orchestrating focused localized specilization, now programmers have to specialize in subsets of the language.
+Instead of the language orchestrating focused localized specialization, now programmers have to specialize in subsets of the language.
 Compatibility with multiple legacy editions (like 2011, 2014, 2017, 2020 and 2023) is now the burden of the novice and the seasoned programmer.